Relations with Russia

 NATO Allies also condemned Russia's unjustified use of military force against Ukrainian ships and naval personnel near the Sea of Azov and the Kerch Strait in November 2018.
 In line with United Nations General Assembly Resolution 73/194 from 17 December 2018, Allies called on Russia to unconditionally release the Ukrainian crew members it detained, to return the captured vessels and to comply with its international commitments by ensuring unhindered access to Ukrainian ports in the Sea of Azov and allowing freedom of navigation.
 Allies also condemned Russia's construction of the Kerch Strait bridge, which represents another violation of Ukraine's sovereignty and territorial integrity.
 Following this event, NATO Foreign Ministers agreed in April 2019 a package of measures to improve NATO’s situational awareness in the Black Sea region and strengthen support for Ukraine and Georgia.

-The Allies also condemn the use of a military-grade nerve agent in Salisbury in March 2018, and express solidarity with the United Kingdom.
+In March 2018, the Allies condemned the use of a military-grade nerve agent in Salisbury and expressed solidarity with the United Kingdom.
 In the wake of this attack, the maximum number of personnel in the Russian Mission at NATO Headquarters was reduced from 30 to 20 people.
 This number was further reduced from 20 to 10 people in October 2021, after eight members of the Russian Mission to NATO were identified as Russian intelligence agents.